Aperiodic Communication for MPC in Autonomous Cooperative Landing

-On the quadcopter we imposed several constraints to ensure the proper behaviour.
+On the quadcopter we imposed several constraints to ensure the proper behaviour:

 The constraints in the left column constitute the set $\mathcal{X}_q$.
-The first two constraints are related to the UAV maximum velocity and the maximum vertical velocity respectively, which we want to limit to prevent fast descent.
-Moreover, the latter two are constraints on the roll and pitch angles.
+The first two constraints are related to the maximum velocity and vertical velocity respectively, which we want to limit to prevent fast descent.
+The latter two are constraints on the roll and pitch angles.
 The set $\mathcal{U}_q$ is formed of constraints in the right column.